LKS-CHART/threetips/README.md

 3tips
 ================

-3tips is a repository of helpful/interesting things I’ve learned and would like to highlight/share with others, as well as document for myself.
+3tips is a repository of helpful/interesting things we’ve learned and would like to highlight/share with others, as well as document for myself.
 Inspired by [Thoughtbot’s TIL](https://github.com/thoughtbot/til), I hope to use this medium as a